 In addition to general medical consultations the practice also hosts a number of clinics and services:

-Our midwife has a clinic every Thursday 08:45-13:30.
+Our midwife has a clinic every Tuesday and Thursday 09:00 - 13:00.
 Once your pregnancy has been confirmed, the midwife will contact you to make an appointment.

 Chronic Disease Management and Prevention:

 Chronic diseases are long term conditions that need regularly reviewed.
 Appointments to review these are offered by our Practice Nurse and Health Care Assistant.
 Please see below to find out who you should book an appointment with:

 Diabetes, Hypertension, Cardiovascular disease

 Initial Chronic Disease Review: Health Care Assistant (15 mins)